FAQs: Iowa Professional Employees Workers’ Compensation

 Generally, when a worker is injured on a commute to or from his or her regular work site, the injury is not covered by workers’ compensation law.
 Business workers who use a company vehicle, however, can be shown to have been in the course of their employment.
 Their company vehicle is provided with the understanding the employee engages in work-related travel on a regular basis and they may be expected to perform work activities and errands at any time.

-The special issues presented in workers’ compensation law relating to professionals are too numerous to list.
+The special issues presented in workers’ compensation law relating to professionals are too many to list.
 Because of the wide variety of work performed in fields not traditionally thought protected by workers’ compensation, have a qualified attorney review the facts of any case.
+Our workers’ comp attorneys at Hedberg & Boulton, P.C., have the experience to competently and confidently handle workers’ comp claims for professionals.